clux/probes/content/2006-08-09-vault-of-therayne.md

 +++
 title = "Vault of Therayne"
-subtitle = "How to not brute force a dungeon" date = "2006-08-09"
+description = "How to not brute force a dungeon" date = "2006-08-09"

 [taxonomies]
 tags = ["math"]
 categories = ["gaming"]

 [extra]
 toc = true
 math = true